Get 10% Discount On Orders Above $100.Use Coupon Code: OFF10

 The organization envisions a future defined by better care for everyone.
 In the organization, this care is achieved through the active participation of stakeholders in outcomes improvement and by ensuring that patient care is purpose-driven.
 The vision further emphasizes the importance of equality as a fundamental concept, as better care for everyone cannot be achieved without perceiving and treating patients equally.
 Similarly, the goal attainment theory demonstrates the care process as engaging patients in goal setting and attainment, irrespective of their conditions.
 Redefining health to be patient-centered and accessible to everyone will be instrumental in creating healthier and safer populations.

-Connection of Mission and Vision to Evidence-based Change Model:
+Connection of Mission and Vision to Evidence-Based Change Model:

-The chosen evidence-based change model for this project is Imogene King’s Conceptual System Model, which is highly suitable.
+The chosen evidence-based practice in nursing change model for this project is Imogene King’s Conceptual System Model, which is highly suitable.
 Grounded in the idea that humans function as open systems in continuous interaction with their environment, this model views humans, the environment, and nursing as interconnected systems.
 Butts and Rich (2021) emphasized the interplay of these systems when implementing change or enhancing care quality.
 The model’s focus on the person as a system with three components—personal, interpersonal, and social—is pivotal for achieving quality patient-centered care.
 Understanding and responding to the needs of each system are crucial steps in this process.
 The personal system involves individuals coping with stimuli based on their expectations, requiring a nuanced understanding and effective responses before progressing to the interpersonal system.
 Key elements of the interpersonal system include communication, roles, and interactions during the nursing process.
 The social system encompasses practices and behaviors developed to address patients’ needs.

 The alignment between the organization’s mission of improving health and well-being through patient-centric care and King’s conceptual system is evident.
 The organization prioritizes patients’ health and well-being, stressing the importance of care providers doing everything possible to enhance patient independence.
 Emphasis on nurse-patient communication facilitates necessary transactions like goal setting, aligning with the interpersonal system.
 A future defined by better care for everyone necessitates a comprehensive approach to addressing personal, interpersonal, and social systems in caring for patients.